soumyadeeptadas/EtherHeal/README.md

 <br/>

-## Hospital Dashboard
+### Hospital Dashboard

 The hospital dashboard offers several functionalities each of which can be accessed by choosing the right option from the taskbar and filling out the required details.

 Some of the functionalities are:

 - Approve Donor: <br/>
-Enter details and click on submit.
+To approve a signed up donor using his public key

 <br/>

 - Register Recipient:<br/>
-Enter details and click on submit.
+To register a recipient on the platform

 <br/>

 - Transplant Match: <br/>
-Click on Match button for designated recipient to find its donor.
+Automated Transplant matching based on city, blood tyep, organ, etc.

 <br/>

 - Patient Record: <br/>
-Upload medical records of the patient.
+Upload and access medical records of the patient and donor.

 <br/>